LGBTQ events in Atlanta

 No city celebrates Dr. King’s birthday like the civil rights leader’s hometown of Atlanta, and the city’s black gay clubs enjoy their second-busiest weekend of the year during MLK weekend.
 The citywide march honoring Dr. King also always features an LGBTQ speaker.

 Human Rights Campaign Dinner

 Raising well over a quarter-million dollars a year for the Human Rights Campaign, the Atlanta HRC dinner is a standard-bearer throughout the nation.
-The annual black-tie affair features the leading activists and entertainers advancing LGBT rights and honors local LGBT leaders and allies for their work to make Georgia more accepting.
+The annual black-tie affair features the leading activists and entertainers advancing LGBTQ rights and honors local LGBTQ leaders and allies for their work to make Georgia more accepting.